Table of Contents

 • 3.
 Virtual Private Network (VPN)

-This is one of those things that many people don’t think about until it’s too late.
-I learned the hard way that using unfamiliar WiFi – even secured WiFi – can put your data and financial information at risk of being hacked and stolen.
+Tanzania’s most common crime is online theft.
+Like much of the world, there has been a large increase in cybersecurity attacks (including phishing, ransomware, malware, data breaches, and identity theft).
+Many people don’t think about it until it’s too late.
+I learned the hard way after my credit card number was stolen – that using unfamiliar Wi-Fi can put your data and financial information at risk of being hacked.

 A VPN like those provided by NordVPN allows you to connect securely to available networks while shielding you from hackers via an additional layer of encryption.
 It also “unlocks” access to blocked content and sites in countries that censor internet access, so it’s useful to have no matter where you’re going – even if it’s just to your local cafe!